 Stop arming Israel

-Israel's latest military attack on Gaza, launched on 14 November 2012, is only made possible through the continued financial, military and diplomatic support it receives from Western states.
+Israel's latest military attack on Gaza, is only made possible through the continued financial, military and diplomatic support it receives from Western states.
 In light of Israel's violations of international law and Palestinian human rights, the British government must end its complicity with Israel’s aggression and implement an immediate two-way arms embargo on Israel until it complies with international law.

 Photo credit: Ariel Schalit, AP